jbtrystram/devconf24-coreos-workshop/README.md

 1: The container will use the image at `docker.io/nginx` \
 2: mount /var/nginx/html inside the container at /usr/share/nginx/html (read only) \
 3: If the service exit, always restart it \
-4: Ties the service to a well-known target so it is started at boot.\
+4: Ties the service to a well-known target so it is started at boot. \

-Create this in `/etc/containers/systemd/nginx.container` using a `storage.file` butane key:
+Create this in `/etc/containers/systemd/nginx.container` using a `storage.files` butane key:
 ```
 variant: fcos
 version: 1.5.0